gfoot/picoprom/README.md

 -------
 The Raspberry Pi Pico is not 5V-tolerant, but these EEPROMs are 5V devices.
-This is fine for write-only access, but it's important to ensure the EEPROM never writes back to the Pico's GPIO pins.
-Make sure OE is permanently wired high to prevent this.
+This is fine for write-only access, but it's important to ensure the EEPROM never writes back to the Pico's GPIO pins.  *Make sure OE is permanently wired high, to VCC, to prevent this.*

 Features
 --------